TRaSH-Guides/Guides/includes/sqp/1-web-why.md

     - Small sizes
     - Good quality

-    Biggest drawback: If you don't have access to the top tier indexers you won't have access to all BHDStudio releases, and you will end up with less or not streaming optimized releases.
+    If you don't have access to the top tier indexers, you won't have access to all BHDStudio releases.
+WEB releases, however, have much better general availability.